gromacs/gromacs/docs/reference-manual/functions.rst

 Starting in |Gromacs| 4.6, :math:`\lambda` is a vector, allowing different components of the free energy transformation to be carried out at different rates.
-Coulomb, Lennard-Jones, bonded, and restraint terms can all be controlled independently, as described in the .mdp options.
+Coulomb, Lennard-Jones, bonded, and restraint terms can all be controlled independently, as described in the :ref:`mdp` options.

 Harmonic potentials
 ~~~~~~~~~~~~~~~~~~~